 How do I best work out on a rower?

-Rowers are great for interval workouts.
+A home rowing machine is great for interval workouts.
 This provides a blend of cardio and strength training.
 Intervals consist of high-resistance and resting phases.
 This allows the heart rate to spike up and down which builds endurance.
 Either follow an included interval program or use the included timer displays to break up sessions into two minutes of hard rowing followed by one minute of easy rowing.

 Can you lose belly fat on a rowing machine?